ocsigen/ocsigen.github.io/_posts/2016-02-22-tutorial-widgets.md

 eliom-distillery -name ex -template basic.ppx
 ```

-The name of the project must match the name given to the functor Eliom_registration.App.
+The name of the project must match the name given to the functor `Eliom_registration.App`.

-After you adapt the file ex.eliom, you can compile by calling make, and run the server by calling make test.byte.
+After you adapt the file `ex.eliom`, you can compile by calling make, and run the server by calling `make test.byte`.
 Download the [CSS file](http://ocsigen.org/tuto/files/tutorial/tutowidgets/ex.css) and place it in directory `static/css`.
 Then open a browser window and go to URL `http://localhost:8080`.

 ![Screenshot](http://ocsigen.org/tuto/files/tutorial/tutowidgets/ex1.png)